kevincui5/translator_transformer/README.md

 ```
 This is run in inference mode, no need to explicitly specify train mode

-By assigning Keras Layers' instance as attributes of other Layers, all the weights, including that of inner layers become trackable:
+Another neat thing is that by assigning Keras Layers' instance as attributes of other Layers, all the weights, including that of inner layers become trackable:
 ```
 gradients = tape.gradient(loss, self.trainable_variables)
 ```